AA Event Day

 Maureen Ravenhall DFAstrol.S.,RCAstrol.,FAPAI (left) is the recently retired Chair of the Association of Professional Astrologers International and a member of Buckinghamshire Astrology Group

 Prof John Clark, chairman of the Scientific and Medical Network, demonstrated science’s extraordinary ability to re-invent its previous dogma (unlike religion) He quoted the earth-centred to sun-centred paradigm shift when heresy became orthodoxy post Copernicus, which gave birth to modern science.
 He suggested that we may now be on the verge of another paradigm shift from materialism to holism (body, mind and spirit).

 Roy Gillett, president of the Astrological Association of GB, showed how astrology can explain phenomena which have defeated resolution by world leaders for a century, such as the Arab/Israeli conflict.
 He showed how the astrology of significant Jewish dates (the destruction of the temple in Jerusalem in 70AD, the partition of the Middle East in 1920, the creation of the state of Israel in 1948) all correlated to give significant meanings, which have to be understood before healing and resolution can occur.

 David Tredinnick MP for Bosworth, who has been prominent in the campaign to get osteopathy and chiropracty integrated into the NHS through statutory registration, stated he believes the integration of astrology into the NHS is needed.
 Insight into the astrological reasons for their illness would give patients hope and comfort.

-John Knapp is a member of the Scientific and Medical Network (SMN) and Brighton Astrology Group.
-He has written this review for the SMN as well as Astrological Association.
+John Knapp (right) is a member of the Scientific and Medical Network (SMN) and Brighton Astrology Group.
+He has written this review for the SMN as well as the Astrological Association.

 A CD of this Event Day is available in the online shop.